bchirgwin/bchirgwin/README.md

-## Latest News [updated 2021-07-20]
+## Latest News [updated 2021-08-15]

-I am still taking care of Terri, but no longer on FMLA at this time.
+Terri's leg is schedule to be drained 1 week.
+I am hoping it isn't canceled as a elective proceedure.
+At last measurement it was 2.5 liters of fluid on her calf making it difficult to walk.
+I think it is bigger.
+A drain will be in for about 6 weeks.
+I will also be driving her to an appointment 3x a week.
+This will be a 1/2 day of time as it is 3 hours round trip to the appointment.

 You can get updates and read more details [here](https://www.gofundme.com/f/fcpxn-terris-recovery-fund).
 You can also help with expenses.

 ## About Me

 - Relocated during the COVID-19 pandemic.
 - Our dog is a Red Heeler/Black Dachshund mix.
 Her name is **Roulette**.
--

 ## Current Projects

 - Pill Reminder
 - Cheatsheet Builder: Markdown file to PDF generating a cheatsheet worthy of being laminated.

 ## Learning

 - React/NextJS

 ## Reading